HuangXiao02/HaskellTutorials/README.md

 Collection of Haskell tutorial work for Inf1-FP

-Yay for GitHub's student package and free private repos :D
+Yay for GitHub's student package and free private repos :smile: